 Reason #3: Cortisone Injections Create More Scar Tissue than Necessary

 When the healing process in interrupted, interfered with or stopped the result is more than just a delay in healing.
 The quality of the injury repair suffers in nearly every circumstance.
 Healing damaged connective tissue is a race against time.
 Both inflammation and the tearing of nearby blood vessels drive the building materials necessary for healing to the injured area.
 When the healing is nearly completed phagocytes (microscopic garbage collectors) consume any unnecessary debris leftover from the repair process.
 If the healing process proceeds without interruption then the phagocytes do a great job and leave very little scar-tissue when they leave.
 However, Cortisone Injections slow this process to such a degree that more debris is created than can be cleared away leaving a large (macroscopic) pile of scar-tissue.

-Why Laser Therapy is
+Why Laser Therapy is Superior to Cortisone Injections:

 - High Power Laser Therapy (HPLT) stimulates fibroblast development.
 Fibroblasts build collagen which is the predominant building block of wound and injury healing.